Greatest Hits (Pretenders album)

 Greatest Hits is a greatest hits album by English-American rock band The Pretenders, released in 2000.
 It was only their second greatest hits album in 22 years, but less successful than its predecessor, The Singles, released in 1987.
-It contains six songs not featured on the previous compilation: "Human", "Forever Young", "Night in My Veins", "Spiritual High (State of Independence)", "Popstar" and "I'll Stand by You".
+It contains seven songs not featured on the previous compilation: "Human", "Forever Young", "Night in My Veins", "Spiritual High (State of Independence)", "Breakfast in Bed", "Popstar" and "I'll Stand by You".

 The track "Human" is a cover of the 1995 song "Human on the Inside" by Australian rock duo, Divinyls.